P13N: Personalization in Generative AI Workshop

 • Adapting LLM-based personalization approaches to vision tasks

-• Personalization on edge devices for deploying personalized models on resource-constrained hardware
+• Personalization on edge devices

 Submit Your Paper